Public Safety & Disaster Response

 - Our Filmdrop product suite incorporates a decade of experience in remote sensing data and user interfaces, accelerating information to first responders in the field.

-As an Amazon Web Services Advanced Consulting Partner, Element 84 can work with your team to bring critical cloud data to the edge—giving field teams and operation centers the information they need to make key decisions in disaster scenarios.
+As an Amazon Web Services Advanced Consulting Partner with a Public Safety and Disaster Response competency, Element 84 can work with your team to bring critical cloud data to the edge—giving field teams and operation centers the information they need to make key decisions in disaster scenarios.